nearform/mira/docs/config/README.md

 ```

 ## Accounts
-The accounts section of the config file is an array of accounts that can be used for deploy apps and cicd.
+The accounts section of the config file is an array of account objects that can be used to deploy apps and run cicd.
 The accounts also represent environments.
 We define three accounts in the sample config file above: `staging`, `production`, `cicd`, each with different account numbers.

 The `staging` account may represent a developer personal account where they can test all Mira deployments.
 It uses the default profile defined in the `~/.aws` directory or the one passed as `--profile` parameter in the CLI command.